“Let’s play with it.”

 “What did you do!
 They’re going to skip the expulsion and go straight to the executions!” sputtered Greg.

-“Still too much power,” lamented Antoine, his ears splayed back in disappointment.
+“Still too much power,” lamented Antoine as he stared at the scepter, his ears splayed back in disappointment.

-Greg ran up to Antoine and, grabbing him by the shoulders, shook him.
+Greg, stricken, ran up to Antoine, grabbed him by the shoulders, and shook him.
 “Do something to fix this!
 Now!”

 “Alright, alright!
 No need to start shedding, jeeze.
-Aryana, Still Squawky while I try and find something in here.”
+Aryana, still Squawky while I find something to fix this.”

-“My pleasure,” said Aryana as she locked her gaze on Squawky’s resplendent form flying erratically over head.
-Narrowing her eyes, she slowly brought her open paws closer and closer together as she mumbled the Stilling incantation.
-With a resonating clap, she brought her paws together in a burst of blue light which halted Squawky’s path in mid-flight, leaving him frozen and floating through the air.
+“My pleasure,” said Aryana as she locked her gaze on Glendencal as he flew erratically overhead.
+Narrowing her eyes, she slowly brought her open paws closer and closer together as she mumbled the stilling incantation.
+With a resonating clap, she brought her paws together in a burst of green light which halted the bird’s motion mid-flight, leaving him frozen and floating through the air.

 “Done and done.”
-Aryana feigned dusting off her paws in self-satisfaction.
+Aryana dusted her paws in satisfaction.

-“There’s got to be something in there,” said Greg.
+“There’s got to be something,” said Greg on the verge of tears.
 “Look harder!”

-Antoine rolled his eyes, but peered back into the scepter, scanning through the stored spells until he stopped at one he didn’t recognize.
+Antoine rolled his eyes, but turned his attention back to the scepter, scanning through the stored spells until he found one he didn’t recognize.

 “Any idea what a con-flag-ration is?” asked Antoine.

 Everyone’s eyes went wide, the burning light raging within each fearful orb.
 With a yelp, Antoine dropped the scepter and pawed wildly at the flames that clung to his robes.
 Greg ran screaming around the room with his tail-tip ablaze.
-Aryana scurried under her desk to get out of the way as Vincent combed his ears back and rushed to the center of the room.
+Aryana scurried under her desk to get out of the way of the flames.
+Vincent, sighing heavily, combed back his ears and rushed over to the fire with a commanding expression.

-Aryana withdrew from her hiding place and inspected the room around her.
+Aryana came out from under the desk and inspected the room.
 “That.
 Was.
 Awesome!
 Do it again.”

-“You’ll be fine, ya big kit,” reproved Aryana gently as she made her way over to Greg, splashing her footpaws in the water below.
+“Oh you’ll be fine, ya big kit,” scolded Aryana, splashing her way over to Greg.
 “Have a sense of adventure.”

 Aryana turned to Antoine.
 “So what do we-” Her words were cut off by a burst of air dryer than the sun-turned side of a desert rock.
-As the gust subsided, she was taken by hacking coughs, her throat bereft of moisture and her fur puffy and on end.
+As the gust subsided she was taken by a coughing fit, her throat bone dry.

 “It worked!” exclaimed Antoine excitedly between his own coughs.
 “I interweaved the fire spell with one of the wind ones we studied last week.
 Greg.
 Vincent.
 Hold still.”

-Thrice more Antoine cast the spell and hacking coughs filled the room as his friends and Squawky ceased to drip.
-The residual water finished leaking through the slat-wood floor into the ground beneath as Greg scooped the disoriented Squawky up off the floor.
+Thrice more Antoine cast the spell and hacking coughs filled the room as his friends ceased to drip.
+The residual water finished leaking through the slat-wood floor into the ground beneath as Greg scooped the disoriented bird-of-paradise up off the floor.

 “I got Glendencal!” said Greg, holding him up.

-Greg struggled to keep his hold on Squawky while Vincent and Aryana busied themselves with taming their fur.
-Antoine returned to the scepter, his muzzle and brow furrowed with the effort of his search.
+Greg struggled to keep his hold on Glendencal while Vincent and Aryana busied themselves with taming their fur.
+Antoine returned to the scepter, brow furrowed, as he searched its spells.

 “Hey guys!” shouted Antoine, bouncing excitedly.
 “I think I’ve got it.
 The most complex spell in here is rife with talk of reversal.”